 Learn How Big Wind Can Contribute to Oklahoma’s Budget Deficit

-Lawmakers are struggling with how to fund the significant gap in our state budget.
-However, the state could potentially generate more than $120 million annually through a simple majority vote of the legislature to change two wind subsidy programs.
+Lawmakers are struggling with how to fund education and a gap in our state budget.
+The state could potentially generate more than $120 million annually through a simple majority vote of the legislature to change two wind subsidy programs.
+Read a recent editorial here.
 Read a recent editorial here